tinuzz/taggert/README.md

 code was used as a starting point on some occasions.

-The code for parsing GPX files was taken from GPX Viewer [2], which was written by Andrew Gee.
+The code for parsing GPX files was taken from GPX Viewer [2], which was written by Andrew Gee and used with permission.
 I modified it slightly for use with Taggert.

 The bundled code for parsing ISO8601 date strings comes from the 'pyiso8601' module, hosted on Google Code [3] and is copyright (C) 2007 Michael Twomey.